hp4k1h5/agora/README.md

 Most interaction is through the repl emulator screen.
 It accepts commands and updates the charts and data windows.
-If a component has more data than fits on the screen, try scrolling it with the mouse.
+If a component has more data than fits on the screen, try scrolling it with the mouse. arrow keys <kbd>left</kbd> and
+<kbd>right</kbd> can be used to switch workspaces.
+See [configuring
+workspaces](#configuring-workspaces)

 Type `help` or `h` for general information.
 Type e.g. `h $` or `h :` for command-specific help.
 If your terminal allows it, you can scroll through the help.

-### focus and windows
+### workspaces, focus and windows

+By default, iexcli comes with several workspaces that you can cycle through with left and right arrow keys.
+If a component is acting up or the workspace is erroring, try switching to another workspace and then back.

-Use `tab` and `Shift-tab` to rotate through components.
+If the cursor is not blinking in the repl you can use `tab` and `Shift-tab` to rotate through components.
 To return directly to repl hit `>`, the "greater-than" sign.
-The last focused component will be the one targeted by the command.
+Unless a window prefix-command has been entered, the last focused component will be the one targeted by the command.
 When you start typing in the repl, the last focused component should be highlighted with a yellow border.
+From the repl, to return to focus rotation,  hit `esc`.

 Type `esc` from the repl to re-enter the focus-rotation.
 It can be confusing and if you return directly to the repl when you expected to rotate, try going